EngineersNeedArt/Mooncraft2000/README.md

 ### FPS

 The "1" key toggles a little debug display in the lower right corner of the Map.
 The time to execute one entire frame in milliseconds is displayed in the top-right.
 Frames-per-second (FPS) is displayed below.
-I have never seen FPS exceed 60 &mdash; perhaps the HTML5 Canvas only renders during "screen refreshes" and is gaited to 60 FPS (I know, screen refreshes seem a bit archaic these days).
+I have never seen FPS exceed 60 &mdash; perhaps the HTML5 Canvas only renders during "screen refreshes" and is gaited to 60 FPS.

 The letters to the left of FPS indicate the state of various game settings.